 “I think it would be wonderful if we all had another game,” Grandpa added.
 “Henrietta, do you play?”

-So when she said, “yeah, I play,” I rolled my eyes and contemplated drowning myself in my soup.
+So when she said, rather shakily, “yeah, I play,” I rolled my eyes and contemplated drowning myself in my soup.

 Following a massive plate of roast beef and then an enormous bowl of trifle, the entire Weasley-Potter congregation moved to the orchard.
 Someone had dug out some old broomsticks, and Uncle Bill started dividing up the teams.
-They wouldn’t let me play because I did it professionally.
+They wouldn’t let me play because I did it professionally, so apparently unfair.
 I supposed they were just bitter.

 And then they started playing.